 The power of a simple and warm pre-bedtime bath gives a soothing feeling.
 It helps the muscles to relax.
 A hot bath prepares the body into a sleep mode as it relaxes the muscles.
 Taking a bath before bedtime is fine but at least give yourself half an hour before hitting the bed so your body's thermostat can cool down to get a deep sleep.

 Optimize Your Relaxation Space

 Is your environment suitable for a good night's sleep?
 Is it free from any barrier or obstructions like noise, lights or any potential distractions.
-Consider the mattress you are using, the pillow you are resting on, how dark is your room, and whether there are other noises that bug you.
+Consider the mattress you are using, the pillow you are resting on, plantation shutters that make your bedroom dark, and whether there are other noises that bug you.
 Do some common rituals like taking a bath before bedtime, reading a book or do some simple exercises.